-The classical $H^{1}$ theory for uniformly elliptic PDEs can be extended to $A_{2}$-Muckenhoupt weight, see \cite{Fabes2,Fabes3,Fabes1}.
-However, in our situation, one can easily check that the weight $\lambda=\Tilde{\psi}_{1}^{2}$ is not a $A_{2}$-Muckenhoupt weight if we extend $\Tilde{\psi}_{1}^{2}$ to all $\mathbb{R}^{2}$, so we need to separately develop a $H^{1}$ theory for \eqref{linear RHS} in section \ref{section of degenerate equation harnack}.
-There are two ways to study a non-$A_{2}$-Muckenhoupt weighted degenerate equation.
-One is to introduce a weighed Sobolev space $H_{\lambda}^{1}$, where the semi-norm is defined as
+The classical $H^{1}$ theory for uniformly elliptic PDEs extends to equations with $A_{2}$-Muckenhoupt weights; see \cite{Fabes2, Fabes3, Fabes1}.
+However, in our setting, the weight $\Psi^{2}$ does not belong to the $A_{2}$-Muckenhoupt class.
+There are two approaches to studying a non-$A_{2}$-Muckenhoupt weighted degenerate equation.
+One approach is to introduce a weighted Sobolev space $H_{\lambda}^{1}$, where the seminorm is defined as

-and later perform analysis in the weighted space (see \cite{DP23a,DP23b}).
-The other is to perturb the operator $A_{\epsilon}^{ij}=A^{ij}+\epsilon\delta^{ij}$ and obtain regularity estimates independent of $\epsilon$ (see \cite{STV1,STV2}).
-Our study of \eqref{degerate semiequation1} basically falls in the first category.
-As we gain some prior knowledge of the solution of \eqref{algebraic}, we plug in the Green function formulation to improve our regular estimate.
-We draw great inspiration from the previous work \cite{elgindi2022regular}, \cite{Pino1992AGE} and \cite{gui1993regularity}.
-We now give the statements of our main results.